 College personnel recognize that food, housing, and transportation are essential for student success.
-If you are having trouble securing these resources or want to explore strategies for balancing life and school, we encourage you to contact a Success Coach by calling (254) 299-8226 or emailing SuccessCoach@mclennan.edu.
-Students may visit the Completion Center Monday-Friday from 8 a.m.-5 p.m. to schedule a meeting with a Success Coach and receive additional resources and support to help reach academic and personal goals.
+If you are having trouble securing these resources or want to explore strategies for balancing life and school, we encourage you to contact a success coach by calling (254) 299-8226.
+Students can visit the Completion Center Monday-Friday from 8 a.m.-5 p.m. to schedule a meeting with a success coach and receive additional resources and support to help reach academic and personal goals.
 Paulanne's Pantry (MCC's food pantry) provides free food by appointment to students, faculty and staff based on household size.
 Text (254) 870-7573 to schedule a pantry appointment.
 The Completion Center and pantry are located on the Second Floor of the Student Services Center (SSC).